t288msd/docker-spyserver/README.md

 Docker container for [AirSpy SpyServer](https://airspy.com/download), with support for arm64 (including Raspberry pi 4).

-Forked from Lloyd Pick's version for AMD64 and ARM32 without which I couldn't have built this.
+Copied from Lloyd Pick's version for AMD64 and ARM32 without which I couldn't have built this.
 Thanks Lloyd!

-If you have an AMD64 or ARM32 try Lloyd's repository at https://github.com/lloydpick/docker-spyserver (The last update at time of writing was 2019)
+If you have an AMD64 or ARM32 try [Lloyd's repository](https://github.com/lloydpick/docker-spyserver) (The last update at time of writing was 2019)

 ## Summary